-Radiohumeral bursitis can also give similar symptoms to tennis elbow.
-This is inflammation of a bursa or small sack of fluid which sits between the tendon and the bone to help lubricate it.
+A bursa is a small sack of fluid which sits between the tendon and bone.
+Its purpose is to help lubricate the joint and aid movement.

 The radiohumeral bursa is located on the outside of the elbow over the head of the radius bone.